byme8/ZeroQL/README.md

 # How to use

 Library setup may look a bit complicated at first, but you need to do only once.
-Then you will be able to use the library without any issues.
+But in the end, it is required to make the usage of the library as smooth as possible.

 The initial setup:
 ``` bash